 Through support networks such as ours, MG sufferers are provided with the opportunity to communicate with other sufferers.
 A common comment made by our members is “I thought I was the only one that had it before I discovered you!”

 The Association meets once every three months, usually on the first Saturday of each month of March, June, September and December.
-The Ryde Eastwood Leagues Club kindly provides a room for our meetings [and has generously done so for several years].
+(Please check dates on this site to confirm) The Ryde Eastwood Leagues Club kindly provides a room for our meetings [and has generously done so for several years].
 The Annual General Meeting, at which office bearers are elected, is held in March.

 The Association survives on membership fees, donations, help from sponsors and volunteers.
 The cost to join is $20, with annual membership of $20.
 The Association does not receive any financial support from the Government.